Johann Friedrich Böckelmann

 Johann Friedrich Böckelmann (1633–1681) was a German jurist.

 Born in Steinfurt, Böckelmann studied law at Heidelberg, where he became a professor in 1661.
 He was also president of the electoral court of law and a councillor and envoy of the prince elector.

-In 1670, Böckelmann moved to teach at Leiden, where he had lasting influence by introducing the new methodus compendiarium - a teaching method based no longer on the Corpus Iuris Civilis itself, but on shorter summaries.
+In 1670, Böckelmann moved to teach at Leiden, where he had lasting influence by introducing the new methodus compendiarium, a teaching method based no longer on the Corpus Iuris Civilis itself, but on shorter summaries.
 One of these, his Compendium Institutionum, was in use up until the 19th century.
-To this day, the university of Leiden administrates a Legatum Böckelmannianum from which one outstanding law student receives an annual stipend.
+To this day, the university of Leiden administrates a Legatum Böckelmannianum from which one outstanding law student receives a stipend.